strangehurst/PNML.jl/docs/src/evaluate.md

 ```

 Constructs an expression that adds 2 multisets.
-When all multiplicities are 1 and sortof subterm has an eltype the usual math applies.
+When all multiplicities are 1 and sort of subterm has an eltype the usual math applies.
 Output sort needs to match eltype of operation result.

 ```